nealcaren/crisis-and-opportunity-books/books/the-walls-of-jericho/the-walls-of-jericho.md

 "I saw you looking and asked him."
 She rose at last.
 "I promised him this dance, if?"---no missing the sarcasm this time---"if you will excuse me."

 "No---wait a minute---listen."
 He too was standing now, towering over her, leaning a trifle toward her, and perhaps less composed than he'd ever been in his life in the company of a girl.
 If she had been interested enough to ask Pat about him, there was no sense in releasing her now so easily, just because she was playing tight.
 Or maybe she wasn't playing.
 Maybe she was scared.
 "Listen---I admit I got you all wrong.
 But it looked------Listen.
 I'm standin' over there, see?
-And Pat comes up and puts on his jive---anybody can see you don' know 'im.
+And Pat comes up and puts on his jive---anybody can see you don' know &rsquo;im.
 But you lap it up.
 You swallow it whole.
 I mean that's the way it looked.
 Naturally I figger I can get away too, see?
 Y' can't kill me f' that, can y'?"

 From Shine this was abject apology.
 Babe would have taken it so, or Lottie, and been delighted and amazed.
 But Linda, to whom his implication was insult, stiffened as if something unclean had touched her, while her eyes dilated with anger and resentment.
 Then her body relaxed into an attitude of casual contempt and her look became tranquil scorn.
 She said quietly, as if verifying a memory: